johannes-bln/DateExtension/README.md

 # DateExtension

-`DateExtension` is a little Swift Library for formatting date strings or different dates, such as those returned by (REST) APIs in a human readable Format.
+`DateExtension` is a little Swift Library for formatting date strings or different dates, such as those returned by (REST) APIs in a human readable and type safe Format.
 It can process and automatically recognize different date formats and convert date strings into the desired format

 ## Features